 With the ever failing U.S. economy, more Americans may opt to fight the commonly overpriced traffic ticket.
 As it stands, a mere 2 or 3 per cent of people generally choose to plead not guilty after being ticketed by a traffic cop.
 This small number of resisters says an awful lot about the submissive nature of Americans.
 Many are probably tired after working all week, struggling to pay the bills and feed their families.
 Fighting a ticket, although probably the least difficult way to resist government, just seems to onerous and complicated for them.
 I can't recall the number of people who told me they wanted to fight it, or began fighting a ticket but 'just paid it' because they didn't want to deal with the 'hassle'.

 Sorry, but this shows a subservient, lazy slug-like attitude!
 To fight a ticket, in California at least, is a piece of cake.
 I have written much about this, and have beaten seven tickets in court.
 You don't even have to show up in person to fight a ticket!
 You can do it through the mail, in what's called a trial by declaration.
-You can visit my traffic ticket section for a list of articles.
+You can visit my traffic ticket archives for a list of articles.

 What I wanted to share today is something even more important than fighting a ticket- and that is making sure the violation does not appear as a conviction on your record after you win!
 "Well, if I beat it, why would they leave it on there?' you may ask.
 Because they are crooked, scumbag revenue goblins, that's why.
 With little to no morals.
 If the court records your citation correctly, as dismissed instead of convicted, that's great.
 It's always good to check with the court a week or so after your victory to make sure it is not on your record as a conviction.